Locations:

 Symptoms and Causes

-Ménière’s disease symptoms start in episodes that may last as little as 20 minutes, up to 24 hours.
+Symptoms start in episodes that may last as little as 20 minutes, up to 24 hours.
 You may have frequent episodes back-to-back.
-Or, you may have long periods of remission (no symptoms) in between episodes.
+Or, you may have long periods with no symptoms between episodes.

 The main symptoms of a Ménière’s disease episode are:

-• Vertigo: You may feel as if the world is spinning around you even when you’re standing still.
-Some people have “drop attacks,” where the vertigo is so severe they topple over and fall.
+• Vertigo.
+Some people have “drop attacks,” where the vertigo is so severe that they topple over and fall.

 • Tinnitus.
-It may feel as if one of your ears is ringing.
-People with Ménière’s disease sometimes describe the sound as similar to machines whirring or the whooshing sound you hear when holding a seashell up to your ear.
+You may feel as if one of your ears is ringing.
+The sound may remind you of machines whirring or the whooshing noise you hear when holding a seashell up to your ear.

 • Pressure.
 You may feel pressure or fullness in the affected ear.

 Experts don’t know what causes Ménière’s disease.
-But many believe that a buildup of endolymph, a fluid in your inner ear, plays a role.
-Too much endolymph can disrupt hearing and balance signals going to your brain and cause symptoms.
+But many believe that a buildup of inner ear fluid called endolymph plays a role.
+Too much endolymph can disrupt hearing and balance signals going to your brain.

-Experts haven’t identified a single condition that causes too much endolymph to build up, but possibilities include:
+Conditions that may cause too much endolymph to build up include:

-More research is needed to understand the potential relationships among these conditions, endolymph buildup and Ménière’s disease.
+More research is needed to understand the relationships between these conditions and Ménière’s disease.

 Risk factors include:

-• Sex: Some studies show that people assigned female at birth (AFAB) are slightly more likely to develop this condition.
+• Sex.
+Some studies show that females are slightly more likely to develop this condition.

-• Genetics: About 7% to 10% of people with Ménière’s disease have a family history of the disorder.
+• Genes.
+About 7% to 10% of people with Ménière’s disease have a family history of the disorder.
 This means you may inherit the condition.

-• Autoimmune diseases: Some studies show that you may be more likely to develop Ménière’s disease if you have an autoimmune condition, like rheumatoid arthritis, lupus and ankylosing spondylitis.
+• Autoimmune diseases.
+You may be more likely to develop Ménière’s disease if you have an autoimmune disease.
+These include rheumatoid arthritis, lupus and ankylosing spondylitis.

-• Serious falls: Unexpected, severe vertigo attacks can put you at risk of falls.
-It can make everyday activities (like climbing a ladder or driving a car) too risky to attempt.
+Severe vertigo attacks related to Ménière’s disease can lead to serious falls.
+They can make everyday activities (like climbing a ladder or driving a car) too risky to attempt.
+Over time (usually after eight to 10 years), the condition can lead to permanent hearing loss.

 Diagnosis and Tests

-• Vestibular test battery: Audiologists perform a series of tests to check the reflex of your inner ear (vestibular) balance system and eye muscles.
-Although your balance mostly returns to normal when you’re not experiencing a vertigo attack, there may be leftover effects the tests can detect.
+• Vestibular test battery.
+These tests check the reflex of your inner ear (vestibular) balance system and eye muscles.

-• Brain magnetic resonance imaging (MRI) with contrast: This imaging test helps to rule out potential brain tumors or other issues that may cause dizziness or hearing loss.
+• Brain MRI with contrast.
+This imaging test helps rule out brain tumors or other issues that may cause dizziness or hearing loss.

 Management and Treatment